duraki/duraki.github.io/posts/i/20200227-ghidra-scripting-image2icon.md

 ## Intro

 Have you ever wondered how cool Ghidra is?
 I did for almost since the release.
 As someone who pretty much enjoy reading low-level code, I really dig what NSA did with this framework.
-To be honest, I'm still learning Ghidra and it's potential but from what I can see, the possibilities are endless.
+To be honest, I'm still learning Ghidra potential but from what I can see, the possibilities are endless.

 In this post, we will learn how to use **Ghidra Scripting** to patch a MacOS application called `Image2Icon`.
 This simple yet cool application allows you to change Folder Icons to look Sick!
 The application has been developed by the same [company](http://www.shinyfrog.net/) who created a famous [Bear.App](https://bear.app/) (*a note taking ecosystem app*).
 The application is rather cheap (10$), and you can **buy it** [here](http://www.img2icnsapp.com/) which I highly recommend for the simplicity of use and the pricetag.
 Support these awesome developers.